Skip to content

 How long does it take to see benefits from mindful sex?

-Some benefits, such as reduced anxiety or greater relaxation, may be noticed after a single session.
-Deeper changes in sexual satisfaction, intimacy, or relationship patterns typically emerge with several weeks to months of regular practice.[7]
+Immediate benefits like relaxation or reduced anxiety may occur after only one session.
+More profound changes in satisfaction, intimacy, or patterns typically emerge after weeks or months of regular practice.
+Systematic review

 How is mindful sex used in sexual therapy?